The Extreme Effects Of Common Daily Toxins

 • Impaired mitochondrial function ( resulting in lower daily energy)(35)

-You may be thinking “Well, It’s a good thing I eat Organic.”
+You may be thinking “Well, Its a good thing I eat Organic.”

 Don’t let the term ‘Organic’ fool you!
 Certified organic produce is still grown with pesticides, Organic pesticides.